dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-team-foundation-server-for-web-deployment/creating-a-build-definition-that-supports-deployment.md

 At this point, you have created at least one new build definition.
 The build process you defined will now run according to the triggers you specified in the build definition.

-If you&#x27;ve configured your build definition to use CI, you can test your build definition in two ways:
+If you've configured your build definition to use CI, you can test your build definition in two ways:

 - Check in some content to the team project to trigger an automatic build.
 - Queue a build manually.